data-lessons/library-shell-DEPRECATED/lesson-materials/LibCarp-lesson-two.md

 This only scratches the surface of what the Unix environment is capable of.
 It is hoped, however, that this session has provided a taster sufficient to prompt further investigation and productive play.

-Keep in mind that the full potential of the tools can offer may only emerge upon embedding these skills into real projects.
-Nonetheless, being able to manipulate, count and mine thousands on files is extremely useful.
+Keep in mind that the full potential the tools can offer may only emerge upon embedding these skills into real projects.
+Nonetheless, being able to manipulate, count and mine thousands of files is extremely useful.
 Even a large collection of files which do not contain any alpha-numeric data elements, such as image files, can be easily sorted, selected and queried depending on the amount of description, of metadata contained in each filename.
 If not a prerequisite of working with the Unix, then taking the time to structure your data in a consistent and predictable manner is certainly a significant step towards getting the most out of Unix commands.
 And if you can find a way of using the Unix shell regularly - perhaps only to copy or amend files - you'll keep the basics fresh, meaning that next time you have cause to use the Unix shell for more complex commands, you shouldn't need to learn it all over again.

 _____
 ### References

-James Baker and Ian Milligan, 'Counting and mining research data with Unix', *The Programming Historian* ([2014](http://programminghistorian.org/lessons/research-data-with-unix)
+James Baker and Ian Milligan, 'Counting and mining research data with Unix', *The Programming Historian* ([2014](http://programminghistorian.org/lessons/research-data-with-unix))

 Ian Milligan and James Baker, 'Introduction to the Bash Command Line', *The Programming Historian* ([2014](http://programminghistorian.org/lessons/intro-to-bash))

 William J. Turkel, 'Named Entity Recognition with Command Line Tools in Linux' ([30 June 2013](http://williamjturkel.net/2013/06/30/named-entity-recognition-with-command-line-tools-in-linux/)).
 The section 'NER Demo' is adapted from this and shared under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-William J. Turkel, 'Basic Text Analysis with Command Line Tools in Linux' ([15 June 2013](http://williamjturkel.net/2013/06/15/basic-text-analysis-with-command-line-tools-in-linux/).
+William J. Turkel, 'Basic Text Analysis with Command Line Tools in Linux' ([15 June 2013](http://williamjturkel.net/2013/06/15/basic-text-analysis-with-command-line-tools-in-linux/)).
 The sections 'Grabbing a text, cleaning it up' and 'Pulling a text apart, counting word frequencies' are adapted from this and shared under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 _____
 ### Next Week